 It is also wise to avoid discriminatory wording in job adverts.
 It is illegal to discriminate directly or indirectly based on an individual’s gender, race, disability, religion, or sexual orientation in places like the EU.

 Rules for interviewing can vary from one country to the next.
-For example, in the Netherlands, employers cannot require talent to interview via video conference.
+For example, in the Netherlands, where hiring and firing practices come with specific regulations, employers cannot require talent to interview via video conference.
 Instead, this interview method can be presented as an option.

 To avoid possible allegations of discrimination, HR should limit questions only to those relevant to the job.
 In Germany, the Federal Employment Court restricts employers’ right to ask questions about the seven “deadly sins”: